Private (Alternative) Loan Information

 - Non-federal private (alternative) loan options

-- Variable interest rates; most have no cap
+- Variable or fixed interest rates; many have no cap

 - Must apply directly with your chosen lender

 - Before applying for a private (alternative) loan, read our Borrowing for Your Education page.

 Before You Borrow